-The Graduate School of Biomedical Sciences was pleased to welcome Dr. Adrian Land, the senior manager of regulatory affairs at Proctor & Gamble (P&G) for the latest Career Exploration Series talk.
+The Graduate School of Biomedical Sciences was pleased to welcome Dr. Adrian Land, the senior manager of regulatory affairs at Procter & Gamble (P&G) for the latest Career Exploration Series talk.
 The GSBS Career Exploration Series highlights the variety of different careers for scientists.

 Dr. Land has a B.S. degree in Biology from Alcorn State University and Ph.D. in Microbiology from Indiana University in Bloomington.
 He then spent three years as a postdoctoral researcher at Washington University in St. Louis, while also serving as an adjunct professor of Biology at Belhaven University.
 Prior to joining P&G, Dr. Land also spent four years at the U.S. Food & Drug Administration as a forensic microbiologist.
 In his current role as a senior manager, regulatory affairs, Dr. Land supports current business initiatives in P&G’s Global Beauty Organization.